 In a Labor and Delivery Nurse resume, core and soft skills play an essential role in demonstrating your qualifications.
 Key skills to highlight may include clinical competencies such as fetal monitoring, prenatal assessments, and emergency care, alongside soft skills like empathy, communication, and teamwork.

 To ensure you’re including the right skills, carefully review job descriptions and pull relevant terms that align with both the role you’re applying for and ATS (Applicant Tracking System) requirements.
 This not only enhances your chances of passing through automated systems but also ensures your resume speaks directly to the hiring manager’s needs.
+For a comprehensive list of role-specific terms and industry-focused phrases, check out these healthcare resume keywords that hiring managers often look for.

 For those looking for a comprehensive guide on crafting the perfect skills section, check out our summary for resume that caters specifically to freshers and seasoned professionals alike.